IBickCoding/B104_PYTHON_PROJECT/README.md

 # PROJECT
  Final Project for B104: Computer Programming Techniques, Practices and Tools.
- This was a team based project where I collaborated with @xenoyle
+ This was a team based project where I collaborated with @xenoyle.

  Normally, you will need the Microsoft Access file for the YBRS 2021 database.
  Then, you will need the SQL code to extract the information.